 If a faculty member accepts you into their lab, the two of you will need to discuss and document expectations and the assignment for each quarter.
 Please download, fill out, and follow the instructions in the PDF below for documentation and course credit/registration.

-The focus of our Honors Program is undergraduate research performed under the direction of a faculty mentor starting in the sophomore or junior year, which provides the basis for a senior thesis project.
-Honors students often present their research results at annual conferences, such as the Larock Research Conference, the R. Bryan Miller Symposium and the Undergraduate Research, Scholarship and Creative Activities Conference at UC Davis.
-For a list of students awarded departmental high or highest honors and their senior thesis titles, please refer to the documents at the bottom of the page.
+The focus of our Honors Program is undergraduate research performed under the direction of a faculty mentor starting in the sophomore or junior year, which provides the basis for a senior research thesis or project.
+Participants in the program often present their research results at annual conferences, such as the Larock Research Conference, the R. Bryan Miller Symposium and the Undergraduate Research, Scholarship and Creative Activities Conference at UC Davis.
+For a list of students awarded Departmental "High" or "Highest" Honors and their senior research thesis or project titles, please refer to the links at the bottom of this page.

-All Chemistry majors are encouraged to discuss their interest in the Honors Program with the Honors Program Faculty Adviser (Professor Annaliese Franz) or a Staff Academic Adviser as early as possible to learn about research opportunities.
-Start to consider research opportunities during the Winter or Spring quarter (or earlier!) before you plan to take 194H in your senior year.
+All chemistry majors are encouraged to discuss their interest in the Honors Program with their Staff Academic Adviser as early as possible to learn about research opportunities.
+Start to consider research opportunities during the Winter or Spring quarter (or earlier!) before you plan to complete CHE 194HA/HB/HC in your senior year.
 Be thoughtful about your research interests and seek a faculty mentor whose expertise aligns with your interests.
-Take into consideration the significant scholarly commitment required to complete a senior thesis for the Honors Program when planning the schedule for your senior year.
+Take into consideration the significant scholarly commitment required to complete a senior research thesis or project for the Honors Program when planning the schedule for your senior year.